WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 [^2]: If you're disappointed, here is a fun fact about ice: its structure also depends on pressure/temperature and it has [many different ones](https://upload.wikimedia.org/wikipedia/commons/0/08/Phase_diagram_of_water.svg).
 The one we're most used to is the [ice Ih](https://en.wikipedia.org/wiki/Ice_Ih).
 [^3]: Sadly, it means I'll have to ignore the supercritical part even though it's [SUPER cool](https://www.youtube.com/watch?v=JslxPjrMzqY).
 [^4]: By the way, water vapor is very much invisible, the white smoke coming of boiling water is really a fog of tiny droplets.
+[^5]: Temperature is what determines those probabilities.
+The hotter, the more liquid/gas there will be.
-[^5]: Original footage from this [video](https://www.youtube.com/watch?v=XEbMHmDhq2I), more info on the triple point [here](https://en.wikipedia.org/wiki/Triple_point).
+[^6]: Original footage from this [video](https://www.youtube.com/watch?v=XEbMHmDhq2I), more info on the triple point [here](https://en.wikipedia.org/wiki/Triple_point).
-[^6]: <ins>A side-note on phase change, energy and temperature:</ins> When a liquid vaporizes, its temperature decreases (that's why you sweat when it's hot).
-One way to visualize it is that only the particles that "stole" enough momentum from their neighbors will evaporate, leaving less energy to the liquid.
-But that extra momentum will not increase air temperature because it was used to break the particle bindings in the first place.
-The opposite is true, a gas molecule suddenly bound will gain extra momentum and heat up its surroundings.
-You can imagine it as a tiny magnet pulling a metal objet that will crash into it with some speed.
 [^7]: Winter humidity, in badly isolated homes, is the source of chipped paint, rotten wallpaper and all this sort of goodness.
 Because cold air can hold very little moisture, walls colder than the room will allow moisture to condense into liquid form, causing the havoc you know.
 [^8]: Independently of ambient/total pressure.
-[^9]: Sounds fancy but it simply means the pressure of only one component making up the air.
-[^10]: As long as the pressure doesn't increase.
+[^9]: As long as the pressure doesn't increase.